One-dimensional Chern-Simons theory and the $\hat{A}$ genus: algebras and their cyclic versions

 which we can consider as degree $0$ maps from $(\wedge^n L)[n-2]$ to $L$.
 These are the Lie brackets on $L$, and we sometimes call them the {\it Taylor coefficients} of the bracket.
 The higher Jacobi relations between the $\ell_n$ are encoded by the fact that $d^2 = 0$. \end{remark}

 \begin{remark} A curious aspect of this definition is the curving, since the uncurved case is typically more familiar.
 Under Koszul duality, there is a natural ``geometric" source for curved $\L8$ algebras (modulo an issue of completion).
-Consider a map of cdgas $f: A \to B$, which we view as a map of dg manifolds $\Spec B \to \Spec A$, in the language of the next appendix.
+Consider a map of commutative dg algebras $f: A \to B$, which we view as a map of derived schemes $\Spec B \to \Spec A$.
 This map makes $B$ an $A$-algebra and so we can find a semi-free resolution $\Sym_A(M)$ of $B$ as an $A$-algebra.
-This replacement $\Sym_A(M)$ expresses $B$ as a kind of $\L8$ algebra over $A$, namely $\fg_B = M^\vee[-1]$ (here is where the completion issue appears).
+This replacement $\Sym_A(M)$ expresses $B$ as a kind of $\L8$ algebra over $A$, namely $\fg_B = M^\vee[-1]$ (here the completion issue appears).
 Note that if $f$ factors through a quotient $A/I$ of $A$, however, then $\fg_B$ will be curved.
 This curving appears because $\Spec B$ really only lives over the subscheme $\Spec A/I \subset \Spec A$, and extending it over the rest of $\Spec A$ is obstructed. \end{remark}

 We say a bilinear pairing of degree $k$ $\langle -, - \rangle: L \ot L \to R[-k]$ is {\em nondegenerate} if the induced pairing on cohomology $H^*(\fg) \ot H^*(\fg) \to H^*(R)[-k]$ is perfect.

 \begin{definition} A {\em cyclic $\L8$ algebra} of degree $k$ consists of an $\L8$ algebra $L$ and a nondegenerate symmetric bilinear pairing $\langle -, - \rangle: L \ot L \to R[-k]$ such that